kijanawoodard/Blog/src/Blog.Web/Content/posts/violating-isp-with-constructor-injection.markdown

+---
+title: Violating ISP with Constructor Injection
+published: October 10, 2013
+tags:
+---

-﻿One [problem with IoC containers][questioning-ioc] is that they facilitate [ISP] violations through constructor injection.
+One [problem with IoC containers][questioning-ioc] is that they facilitate [ISP] violations through constructor injection.

 > The interface-segregation principle (ISP) states that no client should be forced to depend on methods it does not use.